 3. The Young Leader is not an adult leader.

-They must be supervised by a warranted adult leader at all times, and never given sole responsibility over a group of younger people.
+They must be supervised by a warranted adult leader at all times, and never given sole responsibility for a group of younger people.
 You cannot use a Young Leader as a substitute for having the requisite number of adults present at your meetings.